Pride of Acadiana: History

 The band has given the Ragin' Cajuns an unofficial second fight song, Respect, as made famous by Aretha Franklin, by playing the song at every football game since the early 1970s.

 The band performed at Governor Kathleen Blanco's inauguration in 2004.
 It also traveled to New York, New York to perform in the Macy's Thanksgiving Day Parade in 2005.
 During spring break in 2009, the band traveled to the United Kingdom to perform.
 They held performances at Princes Street Gardens in Edinburgh, Scotland, and at Victoria Embankment Gardens in the City of Westminster in London, England and recently in 2010 performed in Madrid, Spain as part of the annual Three King's Parade and was the first American marching band to appear on national Spanish television.
 The Pride has recently been invited to return to the Macy's Thanksgiving Day Parade in 2012 to represent the Cajuns once again making them only a handful of college marching bands to ever be invited back.

 Pregame

 The Pride of Acadiana performs a pregame show before the games.
 The band will start behind the student section of Cajun Field, marching around three sides of the stadium until it gets to the main entrance.
 There it will perform a pep rally with the help of the cheerleaders.
-It'll then start playing "Do What Ya Wanna" as it turns and heads into the stadium.
+It will then start playing "Do What Ya Wanna" as it turns and heads into the stadium.
 The band then files out and down into the tunnel, where the members line up for the pregame field show.